chinthujan/portfolio-website/README.md

 1. Have a central location for more information about myself, my projects, and my professional goals.
 2. An ongoing project that allows me to implement the skills I learn as I advance through my career as an aspiring developer (UI/UX design, front-end tools, back-end tools, SEO, and more).

+## Tech Usage
+- React and styled components
+- HTML5
+- Figma (for the web page mockup)

 ## Roadmap
 - Light/Dark mode option
 - Implement better UI hierarchy